Last Updated on April 2, 2026

 Explain the 90% rule of forex?

-• This rule state that 90% of new forex traders will make significant loss within the first 90 days of their trading, which will take out 90% of their initial capital.
+This rule states that 90% of new forex traders will make a significant loss within the first 90 days of their trading, which will take out 90% of their initial capital